nuxeh/url-bot-rs/README.md

 - `reply_with_errors` (bool) if enabled, always reply with error messages.
 - `partial_urls` (bool) attempt to resolve titles for URLs without scheme, e.g.
   "docs.rs".
+- `nick_response` (bool) respond with a message if bot is pinged in a message with no other action to perform.

 The `[parameters]` section includes a number of tunable parameters: